Riverdale Kingsbridge Academy

-The David A. Stein Riverdale/Kingsbridge Academy is a public middle school and high school in the Riverdale section of the Bronx.
+The David A. Stein Riverdale/Kingsbridge Academy is a public middle school and high school in the Riverdale section of The Bronx.
 It serves roughly 1,500 students.
 The school opened as Junior High School 141 in 1957 after a years-long crusade by local parents and The Riverdale Press to bring new schools to a neighborhood that was experiencing explosive growth.
 A similar effort added the high school in 1999.

 In 1983, in recognition of the role he and his newspaper had played in advocating for construction of the school, the city named it in honor of David A. Stein, the founder and publisher of The Riverdale Press, who had died a year earlier.

 Curriculum

 In addition to a diverse college preparatory curriculum, Riverdale Kingsbridge Academy offers a middle school Honors Program, Advanced Placement courses, and enrollment courses through Hunter College.
 Advanced Placement courses include Spanish, U.S. history, art, biology, calculus, and literature.
+New as of 2023 there is middle school STEM and debate honors classes.